Equity, Diversity and Inclusion (EDI) at KWS

 Student voice and staff voice meetings

-Using areas highlighted as needing exploring from the FLAIR survey results, students and staff alike from different groups within the KWS body are given regularly opportunities to discuss areas they would like to have looked at in school.
-Some of the areas covered so far include inclusion being sought through food options, uniform and absences.
+Based on areas highlighted in our incident data, students and staff across various KWS groups are regularly provided with opportunities to discuss issues they would like the school to explore.
+Some of the areas addressed so far include promoting inclusion through food options, adjustments to the school uniform, and requests for leave.

 The anonymous nature of these meetings enable stakeholders to express their concerns which then enables us as a school to make the adjustments needed to ensure everyone feels included.